FAQs - Theatre

 The average ratio for most theatre classes is 15:1, except dance, which has a ratio of 20:1.

 Musical theatre students will take one year of classical ballet, three years of jazz and one year of tap.
 Additional training requires an interview with the chair of the dance department.
+It is also possible for musical theatre students to audition for a dance minor, which is common within the department.

 Students may audition in the second semester of their freshman year for Playhouse Jr. and student-directed one acts.
 Main stage productions require students to have sophomore status.